What Is WordPress and How Does It Work?

 The world of WordPress is actually quite vast.
-You see when I first heard about WordPress I initially thought it was just a five minute install and was quick and dirty way of getting a website running without code where you just buy a premium theme or “template”, and then just insert your website content into.
+You see, when I first heard about WordPress, I initially thought it was just a five-minute install and was a quick and dirty way of getting a website running without code where you just buy a premium theme or "template" and then just insert your website content into it.
 I thought the whole practice was a quick and dirty way of getting a website up and running.
-However, to my surprise, there is a lot more you can do with WordPress then just install a premium theme.
-There is a whole world devoted to the development of WordPress, and when you actually become quite technically knowledgeable you can do a lot of good with it.
-Custom theme development is where you can really dive into WordPress, and built custom solutions that delight your clients, by offering optimal speed, performance, and security.
+However, to my surprise, there is a lot more you can do with WordPress than just install a premium theme.
+There is a whole world devoted to the development of WordPress, and when you actually become quite technically knowledgeable, you can do a lot of good with it.
+Custom theme development is where you can really dive into WordPress and build custom solutions that delight your clients by offering optimal speed, performance, and security.

 But what does this all mean to you?
 How exactly does WordPress work?

 WordPress works in a simple way.
 It is a downloadable set of PHP files that you hook up with the rest of your site's content.
 To install WordPress, you can go to two online sources: WordPress.com offers you hosting and is meant for people less technically inclined to set up their own hosting themselves.
 However, wordpress.com is quite limited, and for serious users, I would strongly suggest you go with wordpress.org.